emersion/mako/README.md

 ## Running

-`mako` will run automatically when a notification is emmited.
+`mako` will run automatically when a notification is emitted.
 This happens via DBus-activation, so you don't really need to explicitly start it up (this also allows delaying its startup time and speed up system startup).